rails-girls-summer-of-code/summer-of-code/tools.md

 ### GitHub for to-dos and project specific discussions

 [GitHub](http://github.com) is probably the most used common tool for developers today.
-Everybody knows and understands how to use it.
 It is not only fantastic for sharing code.
-GitHub issues also make one of the nicest places to discuss things (not only code!).
+GitHub issues also make one of the nicest places to discuss things
+(not only code!).

 We recommend you use GitHub Issues as much as possible for keeping track of to-dos and having general discussions about your project.
+If you are a new to Github, checkout some of their tutorials e.g. [on youtube](http://www.youtube.com/channel/UCP7RrmoueENv9TZts3HXXtw).

 <!-- ### Community mailing list for general questions